pratikbhumkar/shortener-url/shortener-url-backend/README.md

-### Prisma GraphQL schema first sample

-This sample project uses sqlite as the relational database.
-To use a different database, check the [Prisma docs](https://www.prisma.io/docs/getting-started).
+# URL Shortener backend

+This project gets the `longURLs`, saves on the database, shortens it. \
+On receiving a request with the `short-url`, it redirects user to the `longURL`

 ### Installation